 Only complete submissions can be considered.
 So please, take your time assembling your proposal info fully for the form below.
 Because we get many nominations, we are not able to answer all submissions.
 You can call our office at 415-785-8873 if you have questions.

-Speakers must tell a story or argue for an idea.
-They may not use the TED stage to sell products, promote themselves or businesses.
+Speakers should tell a story or argue for an idea.
+They may not use the TED stage to sell products, promote themselves, books, webinars, consulting practices, or businesses.
 Every talk’s content must be original and give credit where appropriate.
 Speakers cannot plagiarize or impersonate other persons, living or dead.